 “I did all the administrative work behind the concert as well, from promotion to printing programs,” Creech recalls.
 “In this way, studying music outside of a competition circuit really helped me frame the experience in the context of community-building.
 At the time, I didn’t have the technical background of many of my peers.
 But I had done a lot of the emotional work around why I wanted to play music, which I think served me very well in the long-run.”

-That why behind Creech’s concert experiences has netted him several opportunities.
+That sense of purpose behind Creech’s concert experiences has netted him several opportunities.
 He was named Best Artist at Nuit Rose, Toronto’s annual queer performance festival.
 He gave the globally live-streamed keynote speech and performance to McGill University’s Graduate Music Symposium – a spot almost universally given to professors, which Creech is not – recently completed a tenure as resident artist at the Banff Centre, and has given numerous talks and masterclasses across Canada on both his artistic practice and entrepreneurship.

 But behind these glamorous milestones were in part, as Creech puts it, “a mix of dumb luck, sheer desperation, and supportive colleagues.”